victorcesae/challengeschneider/readme.md

 Use any extension that you wan't to run live server of the index file

-## Don't change output.css file and bootstrap.bundle.min.js file
+## Don't change main.css file and bootstrap.bundle.min.js file